 The City's net assets overall decreased by \$93 million during the current fiscal year.
-These decreases are discussed in the government and business-type activities discussion below, and are primarily a result of flat and decreasing revenues from some tax sources and from frees and services charges, and the use of balances to fund expenses, particularly for governmental activities.
-Governmental activities reported a decrease in net assets during the fiscal year, while the business-type activities reported less of an increase in the previou year.
-Transfers from governmental activities reported less of an increase in the assets during the in part to the Charter-required integration of the City's Parking and Traffic function, a governmental activitie integration of the City's Parking and Traffic function, a fiscal year 2003.
+These decreases are discussed in the government and business-type activities discussion below, and are primarily a result of flat and decreasing revenues from some tax sources and from fees and services charges, and the use of balances to fund expenses, particularly for governmental activities.
+Governmental activities reported a decrease in net assets during the fiscal year, while the business-type activities reported less of an increase in net assets during the fiscal year, while the business-type activities reported less of an increase in the previous year.
+Transfers from governmental to business activities increased over the prior year, to \$179 million, due in part to the Charter-required integration of the City's Parking and Traffic function, a governmental activity in fiscal year 2002, into the Municipal Transportation Agency, an enterprise activity, in fiscal year 2003.